 Gases are frequently used as an anaesthetic in operating rooms, emergency rooms, or inpatient settings.

-Halogenated anesthetic gas compounds can cause eye, nose, and throat irritation.
+Halogenated anaesthetic gas compounds can cause eye, nose, and throat irritation.

 Sterilant gases - Ethylene oxide is routinely used in healthcare facilities to sterilize medical devices and equipment.